 I’m looking for excited and motivated students to work with.
 Information for PhD applications at UIC can be found here.

 My research interests span several areas of security and privacy.
 In the past few years I have focused on understanding the security limitations of online social networks and web services, exploring the privacy threats that users face, and designing robust countermeasures.
-I’m also interested in the shortcomings of authentication mechanisms and the robustness of bot-prevention mechanisms.
-Ultimately my research focuses on better understanding the Web’s threat landscape and securing users.
+I’m also actively exploring the shortcomings of authentication and authorization mechanisms, and the robustness of bot-prevention systems.
+Ultimately my research focuses on understanding the Web’s threat landscape and developing countermeasures and privacy-preserving techniques for better protecting users.

 ENGR 194: Intro to CyberSecurity : Fall 2017, Fall 2018